tuur/STPS/README.md

-# Pattern Structures of Syntactic Trees for Relation Extraction
+# Pattern Structures of Syntactic Trees
-Code for using Pattern Structures of Syntactic Trees
+Code that was used for the tree classification method based on pattern structures described in the ICFCA`15 paper.

 tba